liewteh/challenge-london-mini-guide/challenge-hotel-server/README.md

 In this case your server should return a status code of 400, and should NOT store the booking in the bookings array.

-(Advanced note: people don't actually agree on the best status code for this situation.)

 # Level 3 (Optional, advanced) - search by date

 For this level your API must also allow a client to: